 There are 1,800 acres of total assessed farmland in the Borough of Peapack and Gladstone, of which 232 acres meet both the soils and tillable land Minimum Eligibility Criteria for farmland preservation.
 According to the 2017 New Jersey Farmland Assessment, there are 735 acres of active agricultural land in the Borough, which accounts for 44% of the total assessed farmland.
-Of
+Of the assessed farmland in the Borough, 14% of the existing farmland meets both the soils and tillable land Minimum Eligibility Criteria as defined by the SADC.
+Of the active agricultural land, 31% meets both state criteria.
+Included within the Appendix is mapping with the complete list of potentially eligible parcels including a listing of targeted farms.

 In addition to the State's new Minimum Eligibility Criteria, the SADC has also identified an "Eligible Farm" standard as defined in section 17.2 of the newly adopted rules.
-In this case, grant funding will be based upon an individual farm having a rank score that is "equal to or greater than 70% of the county's average quality score of all farms granted preliminary approval by the SADC through the county easement purchase program and/or the county planning incentive grant program within the previous three fiscal years."
-The SADC has released this rank score for Fiscal Year 2009 for Somerset County.
-The minimum score for an Eligible Farm is 46.
+In this case, grant funding will be based upon an individual farm having a rank score that is "equal to or greater than 70%"

+of the county's average quality score of all farms granted preliminary approval by the SADC through the county easement purchase program and/or the county planning incentive grant program within the previous three fiscal years."
+The SADC has released this rank score for Fiscal Year 2024 for Somerset County.
+The minimum score for an Eligible Farm is 43.
 This new designation only applies to the County Planning Incentive Grant Program.
-A detailed score listing is included within the Appendix.